 The Information Commissioner is appointed by the Governor as an independent statutory officer who is responsible directly to Parliament.
-Therefore, complaints lodged with the Information Commissioner are subject to impartial review based on the merits o each case and the relevant provisions of the Freedom of Information Act 1992.
+Therefore complaints lodged with the Information Commissioner are subject to impartial review based on the merits of each case and the relevant provisions of the FOI Act.